Save to shopping list

 5. PROFILING IN THE ONLINE SHOP

-6.4 Right to object - The data subject shall have the right to object at any time - on grounds relating to his/her particular situation - to the processing of personal data concerning him/her based on Article 6(1)(e) (public interest or tasks) or (f) (legitimate interest of the controller), including profiling under these provisions.
-The controller shall in that case no longer be permitted to process those personal data unless the controller demonstrates compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or grounds for the establishment, exercise or defence of claims.
+6.4 The right to object – the data subject has the right, at any time, for reasons connected with his/her particular situation, to object to the processing of his/her personal data based on Article 6(1)(e) (public interest or tasks) or (f) (legitimate interest of the Administrator), including profiling on the basis of these provisions.
+In such a case, the Administrator may no longer process these personal data, unless the Administrator demonstrates the existence of valid legitimate grounds for processing, overriding the interests, rights and freedoms of the data subject or grounds for establishing, pursuing or defending claims.

 By their provider:

-Due to the purpose of their use:
+By the purpose of their application:

 In the Chrome browser: